Table Of Content

 When a personal loan is paid off, it also reduces your credit mix, because having a mix of different account types is a factor used to calculate your score.

-A personal loan can build your credit by adding to your mix of accounts.
-If you make payments on time it can also contribute to your on-time payment ratio.
+A personal loan can help improve your credit by adding variety to your account types.
+If you make on-time payments, it can also boost your payment history.

-Additionally, borrowing money with a personal loan can lower your credit utilization rate if by taking out the loan you having less money taken out on your credit card.
+Additionally, taking out a personal loan can lower your credit utilization rate, especially if it allows you to reduce the balance on your credit card.

 Both personal loans and credit cards can help you to build credit.
 The important thing is having a mix of different accounts in your lending history.
 The ideal credit mix would contain a combination of credit cards and loans.